Riga Black Balsam: Transformation into a drink for general consumption

-In 1789, Semyon Leluchin, a merchant from Vyazma, obtained a patent for the balsam's production and sales.
+In 1789, Semyon Leluchin, a merchant from Vyazma, Russia, obtained a patent for the balsam's production and sales.
 It is unknown when or how he acquired the recipe, but Leluchin was the one that transformed Kunze's 16 ABV white-coloured medicinal drink into a stronger black balsam intended for general consumption.
 Because of that, the sales of the balsam rose sharply and in some cities of the Russian Empire it was started to be consumed as a strong vodka.
 In 1804, the factory of Yegor Leluchin, the son and heir of Semyon Leluchin, employed six workers and one apprentice producing 9,200 shtofs of the balsam, of which 4,200 were sold abroad, while the remaining 5,000 were stored for the next year.

 In the 19th century, Riga Black Balsam had become a national drink and by the mid-19th century was already produced by factories in Riga, Liepāja, Bauska, Talsi and Ventspils.
 In either 1845 or 1847, Wolfschmidt, the biggest and best-known producer of Riga Black Balsam in the 19th century, began its operations.
 It continued the production of Riga Black Balsam even after Latvia declared its independence in 1918.